My everyday tech

 Red, a custom built machine sporting an R5 2600X, 16GB RAM, a 500GB EVO 970 NVME, and a Vega 64.
 This is my only device running Windows.

-A basic non-smart TV from years back.
-I got it for my 16th Birthday, 10 years ago.
+A basic non-smart TV from the good ol' days.
+I got it for my 16th Birthday, around 10 years ago.

 Fire TV Stick 4K